GerHobbelt/owemdjee/README.md

         - **libstb** [📁](./libstb) [🌐](https://github.com/GerHobbelt/stb) -- single-file public domain (or MIT licensed) libraries for C/C++.
         - **libwil** [📁](./libwil) [🌐](https://github.com/GerHobbelt/wil) -- The Windows Implementation Libraries (WIL) is a header-only C++ library created to make life easier for developers on Windows through readable type-safe C++ interfaces for common Windows coding patterns.
         - **merror** [📁](./merror) [🌐](https://github.com/GerHobbelt/merror) -- a library for error handling in C++ without exceptions.
+        - **pcg-cpp-random** [📁](./pcg-cpp-random) [🌐](https://github.com/GerHobbelt/pcg-cpp) -- a C++ implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
+        - **pcg-c-random** [📁](./pcg-c-random) [🌐](https://github.com/GerHobbelt/pcg-c) -- a C implementation of the PCG family of random number generators, which are fast, statistically excellent, and offer a number of useful features.
+        - **randen** [📁](./randen) [🌐](https://github.com/GerHobbelt/randen) -- What if we could default to attack-resistant random generators without excessive CPU cost?
+We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937, pcg64_c32, Philox, ISAAC and ChaCha8 in real-world benchmarks.
+This is made possible by AES hardware acceleration and a large Feistel permutation.
         - **random** [📁](./random) [🌐](https://github.com/GerHobbelt/random) -- random for modern C++ with a convenient API.
         - **recycle** [📁](./recycle) [🌐](https://github.com/GerHobbelt/recycle) -- an implementation of a simple resource pool for recycling resources in C++.
         - **refl-cpp** [📁](./refl-cpp) [🌐](https://github.com/GerHobbelt/refl-cpp) -- static reflection for C++17 (compile-time enumeration, attributes, proxies, overloads, template functions, metaprogramming).